China payroll and tax overview.

 Social Security in China

-There are two mandatory statutory contributions:
+There are two mandatory statutory contributions, outlined below.

 Social Security

 China’s standard social security scheme comprises a system called the “Five Insurances” – the basic pension, medical insurance, work-related injury insurance, unemployment insurance and maternity insurance.
 Contribution to China’s social security system is mandatory for Chinese employees and their employers as well as foreigners employed in China.
 The social security contribution is calculated as a percentage of employees’ monthly salary, which is subject to lower and upper cap.
 The caps are adjusted every year.
-Social security and housing fund contributions are mandatory in China for both the employee and the employer.
-Contributions are made on a monthly basis, but rates differ per city and province.

 The employer or payroll agent needs to report to the local Social Security Bureau during the first week of the current month.
 If social security is paid late the government will calculate the amount owed (if any).